UWPCE-PythonCert/PythonCertDevel/_sources/modules/ObjectOrientationOverview.rst.txt

 Object Oriented Design
 ----------------------

-There are many books (and web sites, and blog posts, and ...) about "Object Oriented Design", which is an approach to designing your program by starting with what "nouns" (objects) the program needs to manipulate.
+There are many books (and web sites, and blog posts, and ...) about "Object Oriented Design", which is an approach to designing your program by starting with the "nouns" (objects) the program needs to manipulate.

 This may be a good approach for a "pure" OO language, but with Python it tends to lead to verbose, poorly performing code.

-So my recommendation is to think in terms of what makes sense for your project
+So my recommendation is to think in terms of what makes sense for your project:

- -- not any one paradigm of software design.
+ -- there is no single paradigm for software design.

 Python's roots